 Figure 4(b) shows sample code that experiences this pathology.
 Thread 1 acquires lock L inside a transaction.
 Because of lazy version management, the acquisition is invisible until the transaction commits.
-Non-transactional Thread 2 finds the lock free and successfully acquires it without con-
+Non-transactional Thread 2 finds the lock free and successfully acquires it without conflicting because of weak atomicity.
+Both threads believe that they exclusively have the lock and get into the critical section protected with lock L, violating mutual exclusion.

-1Test-And-Set always writes a memory location bringing it into the transaction's write set.
+1 Test-And-Set always writes a memory location bringing it into the transaction's write set.
 Compare-And-Swap always reads a memory location bringing it into the transaction's read set and just brings the memory location into the write set when it writes it on success.